nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list all Tasks
-2. DoMePlease shows a list of tasks
+2. sTask shows a list of tasks
 3. User requests to edit certain FIELDS of the task at INDEX
-4. DoMePlease shows the result of edit
+4. sTask shows the result of edit
 5. Use case ends

 **Extensions**